1500 GPD Reverse Osmosis

-A 4500 GPD (Gallons Per Day) Reverse Osmosis Water Treatment Plant is a larger-scale system designed to purify water using the reverse osmosis process.
-Like other reverse osmosis systems, it uses a semi-permeable membrane to remove dissolved minerals, ions, particles, and other impurities from water.
+A 1500 GPD (Gallons Per Day) Reverse Osmosis Water Treatment Plant is a larger system designed to purify water using the reverse osmosis process.
+Similar to an 800 GPD system, the 1500 GPD system uses a semi-permeable membrane to remove dissolved minerals, ions, particles, and other impurities from water.

-water treatment plant is typically used in larger applications where a significant amount of purified water is required on a daily basis, such as in factories, large commercial buildings, and municipalities.
+is typically used in applications where a larger quantity of purified water is required on a daily basis, such as in commercial buildings, schools, hotels, hospitals, and industrial facilities.
 It can also be used as a pre-treatment step for other water purification processes, such as ultraviolet disinfection or deionization.